Solar System Class 8 Notes Pdf

 Earth

-- only planet that supports life
+- the only planet that supports life

-- fifth largest planet on the earth
+- the fifth largest planet on the earth

 - No. of Moons: 1